-A third of people with a long-term health condition said they had been able to access the same level of medical care in October (an increase from 28% in September) as they had before COVID-19.
+A third of people with a long-term health condition said they had been able to access the same level of medical care in December as they had before COVID-19.

-Four in ten of those whose care had been reduced or cancelled said their health has gotten worse because of this.
+Almost half of those whose care had been reduced or cancelled said their health has gotten worse because of this.

-Compared to the data from October, a similar proportion of disabled people were able to access the same level of care.
-However, more people who couldn't access care said their health had gotten worse (an increase from 36%)
+Compared to the data from October and November, a similar proportion of disabled people were able to access the same level of care in December.
+However, more people who couldn't access care said their health had gotten worse (an increase from 42%)